benjaminhuanghuang/rust-study/Rust-Async/Rust-Asynchronous Programming with Tokio/03-Asynchronous Primitives.md

 ## What is a semaphore?

+An asynchronous primitive that limits access to a resource

 ## What is notify?

+Acts as both a transmitter and a receiver
+Create thread-safe clones of your notify instance
+Pass the clone to all functions that need them

 ## What is a barrier?

 Waits for all wanted threads to arrive before allowing any single thread to make progress

+An asynchronous primitive that ensures a certain number of tasks reach a rendezvous point before they can proceed with their execution

 ## What is RwLock?